mollyfish/Front-end-Developer-Interview-Questions/answers.md

 #### CSS Questions:

 * What is the difference between classes and ID's in CSS?
+  * A class may be used on more than one element on a page.
+An ID may only be used once on a page.
 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
+  * Resetting CSS zeroes out all the default padding, margins, etc.  Normalizing the CSS makes adjustments to the default padding etc so that the defaults match across browsers.
+I usually choose to reset, because it gives me a clean slate for all styles, and removes the temptation to thing of heading rank as equivalent to text size.
+I also don't mind wading through the inherited styles in Dev Tools.
 * Describe Floats and how they work.
+  * A float will cause the floated element to pop out of the default flow of the HTML page.
+The remaining content will flow around the floated element, unless given a clear property.
+Floats were originally intended to help text flow around images, but are more often used now to float page components in a layout, which can lead to some confusion, since blocky components don't flow as well as text when one or more of them is floated.
 * Describe z-index and how stacking context is formed.
 * Describe BFC(Block Formatting Context) and how it works.
 * What are the various clearing techniques and which is appropriate for what context?